voiceittech/VoiceIt2-IosSDK/README.md

 #### Get All Users

-Get all the users associated with the apiKey
+Get all users associated with the apiKey

 ##### *Swift*
 ```swift